xpander-ai/xpander-agents-hub/Solutions/meeting-recorder-agent/README.md

 If you prefer to build the agent manually:

 1. Log in to your [app.xpander.ai](https://xpander.ai) account
-2. Click "Create New Agent" from your dashboard
+2. Click "Create New Agent" from your dashboard and skip the Planner step
-3. Add the following tools to your agent:
+3. Add the following tools to your agent from the Built-in actions menu:
    - **Check Recorder Status** tool
    - **Create Meeting Recording Bot** tool
    - **Send Email with Content** tool
+4. Add the following tool to your agent from the Google Calendar app:
    - **Get Calendar Events by ID** tool
-4. Save your agent and copy your **Agent ID** and **API Key** from the agent settings page
+5. Save your agent and copy your **Agent ID** and **API Key** from the SDK Trigger

 For detailed instructions on adding tools to your agent, refer to the [Adding Tools to Agents](https://docs.xpander.ai/docs/02-agent-builder/02-add-tools-to-agents) documentation.